2amigos/yii2-usuario/docs/helpful-guides/how-to-use-session-history.md

 How to enable session history
 ============================

-Session history is list user sessions.
+Session history list user sessions.

-User can delete all session except current.
+User can delete all sessions except current.

 Configure Module and Application
 --------------------------------